Christian Yelich Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Mariners pitching staff ranks 20th in MLB.
+- The pitching staff for the Mariners has a collective 8.8 K/9, which ranks 14th in the league.

-- The Mariners have a 3.65 team ERA that ranks ninth across all league pitching staffs.
+- The Mariners' 3.63 team ERA ranks 10th across all MLB pitching staffs.

-- The Mariners give up the second-fewest home runs in baseball (11 total, 0.6 per game).
+- Mariners pitchers combine to surrender the fifth-fewest home runs in baseball (13 total, 0.7 per game).

+- The Mariners will look to Gonzales (1-0) in his third start of the season.

+- In his most recent time out -- out of the bullpen on Saturday -- the left-hander threw 2/3 innings against the Colorado Rockies while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.